tianyi5309/DiscoveryVideo/README.md

 Offset is the last 5 digits of file (excluding extension)

 A 50 minute video should have 300 chunks, so an offset of 150 is around halfway through the videos

+##TODO:
+- Support different filetypes (what are there?)
+- Thread the calls for faster download